zaproxy/zaproxy-website/site/content/blog/2025-10-07-solving-caido-labs/index.md

 }
 ```

-All this script does is look for the word "super" on the response of the body and add a state that flags it, notice this is a very basic example and these scripts are really flexible, also if you want to know what every function does you can read the example script on Zaproxy since it is detailed there.
+All this script does is look for the word "super" on the response of the body and add a state that flags it, notice this is a very basic example and these scripts are really flexible, also if you want to know what every function does you can read the example script on ZAP since it is detailed there.
-Once we have our script loaded **and** enabled we can add it before executing the fuzzer.
+Once we have our script loaded **and** enabled we can add it before executing the Fuzzer.

 ![idorprocessor.png](images/idorprocessor.png)

-After we run the fuzzer we can see that the responses that included the word "super" were flagged.
+After we run the Fuzzer we can see that the responses that included the word "super" were flagged.

 ![idorsuperfuzz.png](images/idorsuperfuzz.png)